![]() |

 |---|---|---|

-| Liability Coverage | Mandatory to cover bodily injury and property | Covers injuries inside rental |
+| Liability Coverage | Mandatory to cover bodily injury and property | Covers injuries inside the rental |

-| Comprehensive Coverage | Covers theft, vandalism, natural disasters | Covers fire, theft, smoke, water damage |
+| Comprehensive Coverage | Covers theft, vandalism, and natural disasters | Covers fire, theft, smoke, and water damage |

 | Collision Coverage | Covers your car after accidents | Not applicable |